 BV Derm Medical Assistant Success Story

-3) Have you always wanted to be a PA, or did this career path evolve over time?
+Q Have you always wanted to be a Physician Assistant, or did this career path evolve over time?

-8) What are your hobbies and passions, outside of school and work?
+Q What are your hobbies and passions outside of school?

-Join us in wishing Cara the best in her medical career!
+Please join us in wishing Mary the best in her medical career!

 Medical Assistants at BV Derm